mbj/morpher/README.md

 Ducktrap is a spike for a data transformation algebra.
 The main idea is to define the transformations with composable blocks that allow to generate an inverse transformation.

+It can be used at various places:

+* Domain to JSON and vice versa, for building rest style APIS
+* Domain to document db and vice versa, for buidling mappers
+* Form processing
+* ...

 Installation
 ------------